 In recent years, the most exciting thing for Vitalik has been the rapid development of Ethereum.
 Three years ago, if something went wrong, it had to be solved by himself, and now, eight different teams are building the Ethereum 2.0 client.

 They are distributed throughout the world, dispersed and independent, and ultimately achieve the same agreement, allowing Ethereum 2.0 clients to communicate with each other and accept each other’s blocks.
 They have a weekly conference call and a workshop is held approximately every two to three months.

 “I think this kind of separate work and then merged together to keep things in sync is very successful.”

-The thing that most frustrates Vitalik is that the direction of virtual currencies is still unclear.
+The thing that most frustrate Vitalik is that the direction of virtual currencies is still unclear.
 In 2015, although some members of the community were curious about Ethereum, the community of Bitcoin completely decided to break off with Ethereum.

 At present, there is still a bubble in the digital currency market.
 The core developers of Ethereum and Vitalik always try to avoid making conversations with people who are trying to make money in the space.
-They are more inclined to exchange and explore in research and development, academics and technology.
+They are more inclined to exchange and explore research and development, academics, and technology.

 Today, he is promoting Ethereum 2.0 around the world.